jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     TypeError: 'NoneType' object is not callable

-  I make it a :ref:`function<functions>`
+  when I make it a :ref:`function<functions>`

   .. code-block:: python

     def text():
         return None

-  which gives me another :ref:`TypeError` with a different message
+  the terminal shows a :ref:`TypeError` with a different message

   .. code-block:: python